 Address: C. Longa Santa Maria Formosa, 5176b, 30122 Venezia VE, Italy

 For a unique Venice experience, head to Librarie Acqua Alta.
-This cozy bookstore is famous for its novelty collections and quirky decor, which include everything from antique bathtubs to a vintage boat.
-Flooding is kind of a theme here, as the bookstore itself gets its name from “acqua alta”, the periodic flooding Venice experiences throughout the year when the tide of the Adriatic Sea rises.
+This cozy bookstore is famous for its novelty collections and quirky decor, which include everything from antique bathtubs to vintage boats.
+Flooding is a theme here, as the bookstore itself gets its name from “acqua alta,” the periodic flooding Venice experiences throughout the year when the tide of the Adriatic Sea rises.

 Located on the charming Campo Santa Maria Formosa in central Venice, Librarie Acqua Alta is the perfect place to spend a relaxing afternoon with a good book.
 This bookstore features thousands of titles spanning every genre, from travel guides to poetry, so you’re sure to find something that piques your interest.

-In addition, there are a few cats that call this place home, so be sure to keep an eye out for these friendly feline friends as you explore the bookstore – or steer clear if you have an allergy.
+In addition, a few cats call this place home, so be sure to watch for these friendly feline friends as you explore the bookstore – or steer clear if you have an allergy.

 15. Caffè Florian